vittorioserra/jupiter_moons/README.md

-# jupiter_moons
+# Jupiter Moons

+Repository of a project to compute the timngs of events in the Jovian system, only considering the four main Galileian Satellites.
+The Algorithms are implementd in Jupiter Notebooks.
-Ray tracing for the jupiter system

-Compile with : $ povray +W1920 +H1280  jupyter_system.pov
+There also is a povray-file to display the jupiter system Compile it with : $ povray +W1920 +H1280  jupyter_system.pov